Buck's Fizz & Mimosa Cocktails – history & recipes

 The Buck's Fizz and the Mimosa are such simple drinks that they barely constitute being termed a cocktail.
 However, when made with freshly squeezed orange juice, produced from oranges taken straight from the refrigerator so the juice is cold, and chilled brut champagne, both are tasty drinks with a history that justifies their place in Difford's Cocktail Hall of Fame.

 A sunny afternoon is a great time to appreciate a refreshingly light Mimosa while the Buck's Fizz is a great brunch drink.
-To get through the endurance test that wedding receptions so often are, I for one need something a bit stronger.
+However, to get through the endurance test that wedding receptions so often are, I for one need something a bit stronger than either of these.

 Buck's Fizz - two parts champagne to one part orange juice (no ice)